What's the Difference Between an Air Conditioner and Air Handler?

 Air Handler vs. Furnace

 Air handlers and furnaces aren't often found together.
-If you have a furnace you probably don't need to think about an air handler.
-Air handlers tend to be setup with heat pumps and help improve air flow throughout the home.
-Some air handlers also provide extra heating and cooling parts to help out the heat pump.
+If you have a furnace you shouldn't need to worry about an air handler.
+Air handlers tend to be setup with heat pumps and help regulate air flow throughout the house.
+Some air handlers also provide extra heating and cooling elements to help out the heat pump.
 A furnace works on a different concept.
-Instead of an air handler, furnaces have built in blowers that move the warmed air into your ducts and disperse through your home.
+Instead of an air handler, furnaces have built in blowers that move the warmed air into your ductwork and disperse through your home.
 Since furnaces have combustion chambers and burn fuel to make heat, they don't have some of the parts you'll find in a modern air handler.

-The warm air inside your home is pulled into the system through return ducts and then go over a refrigerant coil.
+The warm air inside your home is drawn into the system through return ducts and then passes across a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complicated than that, but the process itself is easy to break down and comprehend.
+Sure, the equipment is more complicated than that, but the process itself is easy to break down and digest.

-Understanding all of your home’s heating and cooling pieces for the West Chester climate is probably a little unrealistic, but there are a number of things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Wesley Wood Service Experts Heating & Air Conditioning a call at or set up a free appointment online today.
+Understanding all of your home’s heating and cooling pieces for the West Chester climate is probably a little impractical, but there are a few things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Wesley Wood a call at 484-401-7577 or set up a free appointment online today.